peterhinch/micropython-async/v3/docs/TUTORIAL.md

 queue becomes full, the producer task will block, likewise if the queue becomes empty the consumer will block.
-Some queue implementations allow producer and consumer to run in different contexts: for example where one runs in an interrupt service routine or on a different thread or core from the `uasyncio` application.
+Some queue implementations allow producer and consumer to run in different contexts: for example where one runs in an interrupt service routine or on a different thread or core from the `asyncio` application.
 Such a queue is termed "thread safe".

 The `Queue` class is an unofficial implementation whose API is a subset of that